A win for the Slater and Gordon finance team

 One of the early objectives for Slater & Gordon was to set up an integrated 3-way planning model.
 When this was in Excel spreadsheets, it was a struggle to make last minute changes and the implications of inaccuracy were huge, potentially resulting in millions of unaccounted future fees.

-In addition, with a longer term focus, they can do a five year plan at a higher granularity leveraging the same capabilities within Adaptive Planning.
+With a longer term focus, Slater and Gordon can now do a five year plan at a higher granularity leveraging the same capabilities within Adaptive Planning.

 Adaptive Planning’s most underrated feature